jaisuriya97/Basic_Flask_App/README.md

 - `templates/`: Directory containing the HTML templates for different pages.
 - `static/`: Directory containing static files such as CSS stylesheets or images.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-You can also open issues for bug reports or feature requests.
 ## Screenshots

 Here are some screenshots of the application pages: